Otago pack saddle: Abyssinian Expedition, 1867–68

 The Military Store had advised that, if quickly acted upon, a large proportion of 5000 saddles could be supplied in a month, with the whole completed in six weeks from date of order.
 They recommended the saddles be made by trade saddlers in three sizes according to supplied patterns, with no more than 500 saddles per contractor.
 The general service pack saddle was condemned, the order for their manufacture cancelled and supplied saddles recalled.
 James Bailey also designed an iron cradle for carrying mountain battery gun and carriage.
 It could be attached to any one of the Otago saddles in a few minutes.

+Henry Morton Stanley, a special correspondent of the New York Herald embedded in the Abyssinian Expedition, along with a sizable contingent of journalists, several European observers, translators, artists and photographers, observed that:

+The saddles in use were various; the three principal were the Bombay pad, the cumbersome Turkish, an English saddle termed the 'Otago,' and the McMahon.

+The Otago saddle in my opinion is the best that can be invented.
+It is made of good stout English leather.
+The sides are made of English leather sewn over two square pads, which overlap the flanks of the animal.
+These are connected by strong curved iron bows enclosed with leather, which rise three inches above the spine of the animal.
+Two hooks are fixed on each side, to which stout straps of the necessary length, folding any kind of baggage, are slung.
+Its weight is but 28 lbs.
+The McMahon is also a very compact saddle, but its excessive weight of 66 lbs. precludes all possibility of its ever being adopted for general use.

 Henry Morton Stanley's expedition, 1871

-Henry Morton Stanley had been a special correspondent of the New York Herald embedded in the Abyssinian Expedition, along with a sizable contingent of journalists, several European observers, translators, artists and photographers.
-Summoned to Paris in October 1869, James Gordon Bennett Jr. of the New York Herald sent him to find the missing missionary Dr David Livingstone.
+Summoned to Paris in October 1869, James Gordon Bennett Jr. of the New York Herald sent Henry Morton Stanley to find the missing missionary Dr David Livingstone.
 Stanley recalled of his preparations in Zanzibar:

 After collecting the donkeys, I discovered there were no pack-saddles to be obtained in Zanzibar.
 Donkeys without pack-saddles were of no use whatsoever.
 I invented a saddle to be manufactured by myself and my white man Farquhar, wholly from canvas, rope, and cotton.

 Three or four frasilahs of cotton, and ten bolts of canvas were required for the saddles.
 A specimen saddle was made by myself in order to test its efficacy.
 A donkey was taken and saddled, and a load of 140lbs. was fastened to it, and though the animal—a wild creature of Unyamwezi—struggled and reared frantically, not a particle gave way.
 After this experiment, Farquhar was set to work to manufacture twenty-one more after the same pattern.
 Woollen pads were also purchased to protect the animals from being galled.
 It ought to be mentioned here, perhaps, that the idea of such a saddle as I manufactured, was first derived from the Otago saddle, in use among the transport-trains of the English army in Abyssinia.